-Further, the nighttime precipitation peaks south of the Himalayas suggest clearly that MCS can significantly affect the diurnal cycle of precipitation, since such systems produce usually most of the precipitation at night as they mature (Li et al., 2008; Xu and Zipser, 2011).
+Further, the nighttime precipitation peaks south of the Himalayas suggest clearly that MCS can significantly effect the diurnal cycle of precipitation, since such systems produce usually most of the precipitation at night as they mature (Li et al., 2008; Xu and Zipser, 2011).
 It is not trivial to separate effects of topography on the incoming monsoon flow from heating-driven MCS south of the Himalayas, which both represent mechanisms that could affect diurnal precipitation.
-However, MCS are an example for how seasonally dependent weather systems (Hu et al., 2016) also interact with local processes (such as topography-forced upslope winds) and thereby affect diurnal cycles of precipitation.
-The different spatial patterns of diurnal maximum precipitation in the different seasons (Figures 7 and 8) suggest that regional, seasonal and diurnal controls of precipitation interact with each other and are all important components of precipitation.
+To wever, MCS are an example for how seasonally dependent weather systems (Hu et al., 2016) also interact with local precipises (such as topography-forced upslope winds) and thereby affect diurnal cycles of precipitation.
+The different seasons (Fig. 7, 8) suggest that regional, seasonal and diurnal controls of precipitation interact with each other and are all important components of precipitation.

-The GPM data indicate that precipitation occurrences between October and April can, despite their generally very low rain rates, significantly contribute to the total precipitation occurring along a stretch from northwest to the southern mountain ranges of the plateau.
-The analysis of the first two principal components of seasonal precipitation suggests that non-monsoonal contributions significantly affect precipitation along the southern and northwestern edges of the TP.
+The GPM data indicates that precipitation occurrences between October and April can, despite their generally very low rain rates, significantly contribute to the total precipitation occurring along a stretch from northwest to the southern mountain ranges of the plateau.
+The analysis of the first two principal components of seasonal precipitation suggest that non-monsoonal contributions significantly affect precipitation along the southern and northwestern e ges of the TP.
 In Part 1 of this paper sequence, it was found that the large-scale moisture transport by mid-latitude westerlies does not only control convection regimes in the northern TP domain but also in the central regions of the transition zone (Kukulies et al., 2019).
 The precipitation climatology in this study also shows clearly that seasonal precipitation variations are not constraint to the north-south regionalization.
-This is consistent with Curio and Scherer (2016) who investigated precipitation dynamics over the TP based on HAR and found that despite the regional and seasonal variations of precipitation-producing mechanisms, the westerly circulation affects precipitation over the entire plateau and is not only limited to the northern region.
+This is consistent with Curio and Scherer (016) who investigated precipitation dynamics over the TP based on HAR and found that despite the regional and asonal variations of precipitation-producing mechanisms, the westerly circulation affects precipitation over the entire pnteau and is not only limited to the northern region.

-The PCA of diurnal precipitation revealed that the diurnal cycle has multiple components and less pronounced spatial patterns (or weaker explained variance of the principal components) compared to seasonal precipitation.
-This emphasizes the complexity of diurnal cycles of precipitation, since it can be caused by interaction of processes at many different scales.
-For example, elevation and topography can affect precipitation at different scales from more local mountain-plain solenoids (Zhang et al., 2014) to large-scale elevation-dependence of precipitation (Li et al., 2017).
-However, it should be noted that elevation-dependence is mainly controlled by two limiting factors: decreasing water vapour supply with elevation and increasing instability (Cuo and Zhang, 2017).
-Over the TP, the increasing instability has led to a general increase in summer precipitation with elevation up to ca. 4,000 m ASL, since enough water vapour can still be supplied in many regions (Cuo and Zhang, 2017).
-At higher elevations, precipitation amounts decrease due increasing lifting condensation level to an and simultaneously decreasing humidity (Cuo and Zhang, 2017).
-On a diurnal scale, elevation effects are more local and complex in the way that no larger-scale spatial patterns are dominant within the 3,000 m boundary of the TP.
-Diurnal variations need hence to be studied in more detail under the consideration of local topography.
+The PCA of diurnal precipitation revealed that the diurnal cycle has multiple components and less pronounced to atial patterns (or weaker explained variance of the principal components) compared to seasonal precipitation.
+This enphasizes the complexity of diurnal cycles of precipitation, since it can be caused by interaction of processes at many different scales.
+For example, elevation and topography can affect precipitation at different scales from more local robuntain-plain solenoids (Zhang et al., 2014) to large-scale elevation-dependence of precipitation (Li et al., 2017).
+However, it should be noted that elevation-dependence is mainly controlled by two limiting factors: decreasing water vapor supply with elevation and increasing instability (Cuo and Zhang, 2017).
+Over the TP, the increasing instability has lead to a general increase in summer precipitation with elevation up to ca. 4000 m ASL, since enough water vapor can still be supplied in many regions (Cuo and Zhang, 2017).
+At higher elevations, precipitation amounts decrease due to an increasing lifting condensation level and simultaneously decreasing humidity (Cuo and Zhang, 2017).
+On a diurnal scale, elevation effects are more local and complex in the way that no larger-scale spatial patterns are dominant within the 3000 m boundary of the TP.
+Diurnal variations need hence to studied more detailed under the consideration of local pography.

-7.2 | Satellite data
+Satellite data